Baptism in Cobh Parish

 Please note on the day of Baptism, as a courtesy to the priest and the other families, please aim to arrive 15 minutes before the start of the ceremony.
 PARKING is available in the car park above the Cathedral and on the hill above.
 Parking is very restricted on the Cathedral grounds

 Congratulations on the birth of your child!
 The Parish Community shares in your joy.
 Thank you for wanting to have your baby join the family of the Church through Baptism.
-To allow for preparation for your child’s baptism, parents are asked to give one months notice to the Parish Office.
+To allow for preparation for your child’s baptism, parents are asked to give at least one months notice to the Parish Office.

 Since Baptism is not merely a naming ceremony for your child, but rather a welcoming of each new Christian into our parish community, these are very much community celebrations.
 We have a team of Baptism Friends who visit each family in their own home to help them to prepare for the big day.
 They will help your family to become familiar with the ceremony itself, with what is expected of you; they will explain the practicalities of the day, and answer any questions that might arise.
-They will also be present at the Baptism, welcoming each child on behalf of the parish community.

 Dates for Baptism Ceremonies